 Gary counsels and represents government contractors on a range of legal matters.
 He regularly litigates disputes unique to the government contracting industry, including bid protests, Contract Disputes Act (CDA) claims, and intellectual property disputes.
-He also counsels and represents government contractors on a variety of issues that pose particular challenges in the government contracting industry, including cost allowability matters, intellectual property rights, cybersecurity and other information security issues, contract claims and disputes, compliance programs, and internal investigations.
+He also counsels and represents government contractors on a variety of issues that pose particular challenges in the government contracting industry, including cost accounting and allowability matters, intellectual property rights, cybersecurity and other information security issues, contract claims and disputes, compliance programs, and internal investigations.
 He supports clients offering a broad range of products and services—from cloud computing and unmanned aerial systems to base operations support and other professional services.
 And his work covers a variety of government customers including most defense, intelligence, and civilian agencies.
 Gary also serves as the Firm’s Assistant Facility Security Officer where he advises both the firm and clients on a range of national security compliance issues that arise under classified contracts and the National Industrial Security Program Operating Manual (NISPOM).

 - Regularly litigates bid protests before the U.S. Government Accountability Office (GAO), the U.S. Court of Federal Claims (COFC), and on appeal to the U.S. Court of Appeals for the Federal Circuit (CAFC).
 Gary has significant experience from litigating over 100 protests.